Change Password

 Ultipa currently supports the following 4 basic templates:

-Multiple edges The filtering rules of multiple consecutive edges in the path
+Single node | The filtering rules of one node in the path |

-Multiple edges The filtering rules of multiple consecutive edges and nodes between those edges in the path
+Multi-edge with Nodes | The filtering rules of multiple consecutive edges and nodes between those edges in the path format of [<steps>] is the same as above |

 Assembling Rules

-• Rule No.1: a path starts and ends with node, and consists of alternating nodes and edges.
+- Rule No.1: A path starts and ends with node, and consists of alternating nodes and edges.

 For instance, a path of 4-node-3-edge should be n().e().n().e().n().e().n().
 One can easily set independent filters and alias for each node or edge in the path.